 Several local social media networks also function in Norway.
 The most popular are:

-- biip.no - Tinder-like social network for teenagers If interested in a given person, you can communicate it with a like; no need to include them in your personal network of friends.
+biip.no - Tinder-like social network for teenagers If interested in a given person, you can communicate it with a like; no need to include them in your personal network of friends.

-- underskog.no - a network focused on cultural events, featuring an event calendar as its core.
+underskog.no - a network focused on cultural events, featuring an event calendar as its core.

 Why do we discuss social media in a SEO-related blog post, anyway?
 The answer is simple - they are codependent.
-For an online marketing success, ever-higher Google rankings for ever-bigger set of keywords are simply not enough.
+For digital marketing success, ever-higher Google rankings for the ever-bigger set of keywords are simply not enough.
 Building long-term and direct relationships with your customers, will not only support your SEO, but also bring additional traffic to our website, which will in turn convince Google about its trustworthiness.
 Mind only that it takes time to both develop an effective SEO and a solid social media presence.
 It's, however, totally worth it, as the results of this synergy are very tactile.

-SEO opportunities in Norway – the top industries
+SEO Norway opportunities - the top industries

 Expats in Norway are fierce business-wise, seeking opportunities to increase their chances of succeeding.
 However, they often throw themselves in the deep end, trying to win the market with a product or service there's no demand for.
-The industries known for being rich in relatively safe business opportunities, are:
+The industries known for being rich in relatively safe business opportunities are:

-- construction – in Norway migrants do not only constitute a cheap manual labor workforce, but also are one of the key exporters of high quality building materials
+construction - in Norway migrants do not only constitute a cheap manual labor workforce but also are one of the key exporters of high-quality building materials

-- windows – while in Norway, notice the manufacturers' logos on the windows - in most houses the glass comes from other countries, e.g. Poland.
+windows - while in Norway, notice the manufacturers' logos on the windows - in most houses the glass comes from other countries, e.g. Poland.
 Why?
-Import is much cheaper than buying domestic product.
+Import is much cheaper than buying a domestic product.

-- renewable sources of energy - Norwegians are famous for their care for the natural environment, which is why photovoltaics, solar thermal collectors and other renewable energy solutions enjoy great popularity in Scandinavia.
+renewable sources of energy - Norwegians are famous for their care for the natural environment, which is why photovoltaics, solar thermal collectors and other renewable energy solutions enjoy great popularity in Scandinavia.

 To sum up all the analyses above, in case you're still wondering whether investing in or offering Norway-tailored SEO services yourself is likely to bring profit, we answer - YES OF COURSE!
 Direct business expansion may not be an only benefit - meeting new business partners and establishing cooperation with Norwegian companies may prove beneficial for your domestic branches, too.
-Also, a well-established Norway-focused SEO process means an access to the wealthy audience.
-Norway-oriented international SEO is a business field day - it only depends on you whether SEO in the country of fjords and forests will ultimately prove to be a profitable investment.
+Also, a well-established Norway-focused SEO process means access to a wealthy audience.
+Norway-oriented international SEO services is a business field day - it only depends on you whether SEO in the country of fjords and forests will ultimately prove to be a profitable investment.